Ada-C5/mood-analysis/README.md

 **think**: Should you use an array or a hash to solve this problem?
 Why?

+I used a hash of arrays because I wanted to access collected values by total, and this way I can call a key to see which one holds the most values.

 **think**: What if we eventually want to add feelings to our analysis?
 Can we write this code in a way that will prevent us from having to re-write it later?

+I *believe* I have written code that will allow me to simply slot in more moods and smileys and then continue to run as is.